postmannen/steward/README.md

 **NB**: A github issue is filed on not killing all child processes when using pipes <https://github.com/golang/go/issues/23019>.
 This is relevant for this request type.

+And also a new issue registered <https://github.com/golang/go/issues/50436>

 TODO: Check in later if there are any progress on the issue.
 When testing the problem seems to appear when using sudo, or tcpdump without the -l option.
-So for now, don't use sudo, and remember to use -l with tcpdump which makes stdout line buffered.
+So for now, don't use sudo, and remember to use -l with tcpdump which makes stdout line buffered. `timeout` in front of the bash command can also be used to get around the problem with any command executed.

 #### REQTailFile